 Our guide to Sri Lanka

-Here is our little guide to the island to help you plan your luxury vacation to Sri Lanka.
-Everything we do is totally customized, so do call us and we can plan an itinerary totally around you, but we hope this guide will help you in the initial stages of your planning.
+Here is our little guide to the island to help you plan your luxury holiday to Sri Lanka.
+Everything we do is totally tailor-made, so do call us and we can plan an itinerary totally around you, but we hope this guide will help you in the initial stages of your planning.

 When to go to Sri Lanka